16 Examples Of Catharsis Psychology

 Alternatively, you can deal with thoughts and memories by giving them time.
 Eventually, some memories fade and become less painful, so you may no longer feel upset.

-If you feel like you're often overwhelmed and it gives you anxiety, you may need to endure it for a while, so you can become stronger.
+If you feel like you're often overwhelmed and it gives you anxiety, you may need to endure it for a while, be with the emotions, so that you can feel more comfortable with them and better understand them going forward.
 When you get used to pressure and discomfort, even if it's just in your head, it can make things easier the next time you experience similar feelings.
 Of course, if none of these techniques help, talking to a counselor can make a big difference.

 "I have only been seeing Heather for a couple of weeks, but she has already been extremely helpful.
 She makes me feel like I am heard and that my feelings and experiences are valid.
 I would highly recommend her to anyone who needs to be listened to and receive competent and helpful feedback and guidance."